My Dinner

 What is Stollen?

-My uncle told me that in previous decades, people would make their own stollen recipe at home.
-However, in post-war Germany, the stollen used to be about 2 meters long.
-They would not fit into a conventional oven so they would bring it to his bakery to be baked.
-Then it would be stored at home waiting for Christmas to arrive.
+My uncle told me that in previous decades, families would make their own stollen at home.
+But in post-war Germany, home bakers made stollen about 2 meters long!
+Since these giant loaves wouldn't fit in conventional ovens, they'd bring them to his bakery to be baked, then store them at home to age until Christmas arrived.

 Ingredients: